In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

 There are several not so serious reasons for swelling of the feet as well.
-These include sitting for too long, eating too much salt and medicine side effects.
+These include sitting for too long, eating too much salt and side effects from medication.
 Common drugs that cause swelling of the feet include steroid drugs, NSAIDs, high blood pressure medications, estrogens, and some diabetes medications.

 If you have mobility issues that make it hard to reach down and tie laces or if you have issues with the functionality of your fingers, Velcro shoes are a much easier and comfortable option.
 Velcro shoes don’t have to look like medical shoes either, you can find classy and athletic-looking Velcro shoes as well.